comanezz/the-monkees/README.md

 #### User Stories:

-- As a new visitor, I want to see what the site shows
+- As a new visitor, I want to discover the Monkees music
-- As a user I want to hear musics and read the lyrics
-- As a user I want to watch videos of The Monkees
-- As a user I want to book an event (party, weddings, christmas)
-- As a user I want to check out the tour dates
+- As a fan, I want to learn information about my favorite band (Date tour, New music, Videos)
-- As a user I want to buy a ticket for a tour
+- As a client I want to buy a ticket for a tour or book a private event (party, weddings, christmas)
-- As a user I want to see their Youtube page
-- As a user I want to see their Spotify page
-- As a user I want to see their Twitter page
-- As a user I want to see their Facebook page
+- As a user I want to look at their social media (Youtube, Facebook, Twitter, etc...)

 #### This project is the best way to achieve these things because: